truenas/middleware/docs/userguide/freenas_alert.rst

 * the system is unable to bind to the "WebGUI IPv4 Address" set in :menuselection:`System --> General`

 * the system can not find an IP address configured on an iSCSI portal

+* a replication task fails

+* a VMware login or a :ref:`VMWare Snapshots` task fails

 * the status of a LSI MegaRAID SAS controller has changed;
   `mfiutil(8) <http://www.freebsd.org/cgi/man.cgi?query=mfiutil>`_